Maxine Morand: Political career

 Morand ran unsuccessfully as the Australian Labor Party (ALP) candidate for the federal electorate of Kooyong in the 1998 election, achieving a 2.4% swing towards the ALP.

 She won the Liberal-held Victorian Legislative Assembly seat of Mount Waverley in the 2002 election, at the age of 43.
 During her time in Parliament, she served for four years on the board of the Victorian Health Promotion Foundation (VicHealth) and held a range of senior government positions including Parliamentary Secretary for Health.

 On 2 August 2007, newly appointed Premier John Brumby announced a cabinet reshuffle in which Morand was elevated to the newly created portfolio of Children and Early Childhood Development.
-She was also appointed Minister for Women's Affairs.

-As Minister for Children and Early Childhood Development, Morand had responsibility for a wide range of early years services including maternal and child health, kindergarten and early intervention services for children with disabilities.
-As Minister for Women's Affairs she was a passionate advocate for women's equality of opportunity and the prevention of violence against women, and led major legislative reform in women's health.
+A role which included responsibilities for a wide range of servies related to maternal and child health, including early intervention services for children with disabilities.
+The same year, she was also appointed Minister for Women's Affairs, where she used her position to advocate for equal opportunity, prevention of violence against women, and to lead a major legislative reform focused on women's healthcare.

 In 2008, Morand introduced the Abortion Law Reform Bill.
 The passage of the bill decriminalised abortion in Victoria up to twenty four weeks and up to the moment of birth if two doctors grant approval.
 As a consequence of her pro-choice advocacy she was targeted by Right to Life organisations before and during the campaign for the 2010 Victorian election.
 At that election, she lost her seat to the Liberal candidate, Michael Gidley.